 Similarly, if you want to install or identify the project dependencies, you can make use of npm, which is a powerful package manager.

 10. Handles Requests Simultaneously:

 Node.js provides the option of non-blocking I/O systems.
 It helps you to process several server requests simultaneously.

 Node.js system can handle the concurrent requests better than Ruby or Python.
 The incoming requests get lined up and are addressing quickly and systematically.

 One of the key problems that developers encounter while working on Node.js is the Application Programming Interface keeps on changing in frequent intervals and does not remain stable.

 At times, you will see a new API with multiple backward-incompatible changes.
-As a result, developers are obliged to make changes in the accessible code bases to remain in tune with the latest version of Node.js API.
+As a result, developers are oblige to make changes in the accessible code bases to remain in tune with the latest version of Node.js API.

-Read Also: Nodejs vs Angularjs
+Read Also: NodeJS vs AngularJS